FangZY-Lab/MetaScreener/README.md

 If you use MetaScreener in your research, please cite:

-Zhao D, et al. MetaScreener: a robust dual-mode framework for directional prioritization of actionable signatures through multi-dataset and multi-approach integration.
-[Under Review]
+Zhao, D., Zhao, G., Yao, M. et al. MetaScreener: a robust dual-mode framework for directional prioritization of actionable signatures through multi-dataset and multi-approach integration.
+J Transl Med (2026). https://doi.org/10.1186/s12967-026-08019-y

 ## Author